 Winter Weather: Snowshoeing, Cleared Snow, Closures & More!

 We know it can be hard to get out during a Northeast Ohio winter, but we’ve got you covered when it comes to motivation!
 There’s no shortage of great activities to enjoy in your Geauga Park District.
-A few ideas:
+A few ideas, and click the headlines for details:

 Registration is required for most of our programs this year.
 Treat yourself by scheduling some time to take a park adventure with a naturalist!